ga4gh/data-security/AAI/AAIConnectProfile.md

             (client_id).

-        2. If treating the token as opaque a Passport Clearinghouse MUST know in advance where to find a corresponding Token Endpoint.
+        2. If treating the token as opaque a Passport Clearinghouse MUST know in advance where to find a corresponding Introspection Endpoint.
 This may limit the functionality of accepting tokens from some Brokers.

     1. For Passport flows, Passport Clearinghouses MUST check the validity of the JWT token.
 Follow the guidance in the JWT access tokens for validity.